 Division of Pulmonary and Critical Care Medicine

 With more than 30 faculty and 20 fellows in pulmonary and critical care training, our Division staff oversees the largest medical ICU in the state at Henry Ford Hospital and provides comprehensive outpatient services for complex lung and airways disease including interventional pulmonology and clinical trial therapies.
-The Division’s Sleep Center is among the country’s most advanced in clinical and research therapies.

 - Pulmonary Medicine: Our pulmonologists offer multidisciplinary clinics for interstitial lung disease (ILD), pulmonary hypertension, sarcoidosis, and lung transplantation.